 Facebook Business Manager allows you to add team members so that you can collaborate inside the system.

 Each team member needs to be assigned a permission level that determines what they can see and what actions they can take.

 Setting up Facebook Pixel

 Facebook Business Manager is also where you will create and manage your Facebook Pixels.
 These pixels are pieces of tracking code that are added to your website.

-When a pixel is installed on your site, Facebook is able to gather data on your visitors and the actions they take.
+When a pixel is installed on your site, Facebook can gather data on your visitors and their actions.

 This allows Facebook to calculate important performance metrics for your ads.
 For example, the Facebook Pixel can track every sale to give you a conversion rate and total revenue generated from your ads.

 The Facebook Pixel is also useful for remarketing as it can track exactly what pages and products a person visits.